The jackknife clam is an unusual shape and you’ll be able to identify it right away as the one that is sometimes called the “fingernail” shell.

 Long (3-4 inches) and whitish colored, the shell is curved in a fashion resembling someones overgrown fingernail.
 We used to find them along the eastern shore of Florida.

-I recently had a reader on my Seashell Identification page ask what it was.
-She found hers near Panama City.
 My reference book says that the green jackknife (Solen viridis) is often found in north Florida and has more of a straight edge on one side, and the other type is called the minor jackknife (Enis minor).

 - Identifying Similar Small Shells on Sanibel Island (seashellsbymillhill.com)